CorvaeOboro/ultima_online_mods/README.md

 # Installation / Patching
 - download [UO_ART_MODS_01.zip]( https://github.com/CorvaeOboro/ultima_online_mods/releases/download/UO_ART_MODS_01/UO_ART_MODS_01.zip)  or from above clicking code > download as zip  .
-- extract downloaded zip , if there are any you dont care for feel free to edit the TEXT file and remove the line matching the item \ image name
+- extract downloaded zip , if there are any modded items you dont care for feel free to edit the TXT file and remove the line matching the item \ image name ( no empty lines )
-- using [Mulpatcher]( http://varan.uodev.de/ ) > Settings > set the Art muls ( UO Client in program files )  paths and Load them
+- using [Mulpatcher]( http://varan.uodev.de/ ) > Settings > set the Art mul path ( UO Client in program files )   and LOAD them
-- Features > Autopatch select the txt file for all ( ART_00_ALL.txt ) or a specific set ( ART_MagicScrolls.txt ) and set Art(s) as category ( or gump for UI mods )  .
+- Features > Autopatch select the txt file for all ( ART_00_ALL.txt ) or a specific set ( ART_MagicScrolls.txt ) and set Art(s) as category ( or gump for UI mods )  > hit START .
 - Settings > Save the Art mul to the UO Client directory ( defaults to program files ) .
 - Repeat for UI_MagicSpells patching Gumps instead of Art